obsproject/rfcs/text/0039-service-overhaul.md

 - `void *layout` will contain a `QLayout` pointer which will receive the browser widget.
 - `const char *url` will contain the URL af the widget.
 - `bool enable_cookie`, if true `panel_cookie` will be set on the widget rather than a `nullptr`.
 This will allow to keep cookie which is required.
 - `DARRAY(struct obs_frontend_browser_connect) connection` is a array that will contain signal-slot connections that will be created on OBS Studio side.
+Required to allow url changed detection.

 ```C++
 struct obs_frontend_browser_connect {